AbdullahBogrek/AbdullahBogrek/README.md

 ### Abdullah S. Böğrek
 #### Software Developer

-Hey there! 👋 I'm a Computer Engineering graduate, currently calling the shots in the Full Stack Developer realm at a health tech startup.
+Hey! 👋 I'm a Computer Engineering graduate, currently calling the shots in the Full Stack Developer realm at a health tech startup.
 Let the repos do the talking – no need for extra words.
 Step into my code kingdom. 🌐

 Skills: NodeJS, React, JavaScript, Python, C#, Vue.js, SQL, MongoDB, Redis